Xinglab/rmats-turbo/README.md

   --fixed-event-set FIXED_EVENT_SET
-                        A directory containing fromGTF.[AS].txt files to be used instead of detecting a new set of events
+                        A directory containing fromGTF.[AS].txt files to be used instead of detecting a new set of events --drop-zero-read-replicates-for-stat
+                        When calculating the pvalue, for each event ignore replicates that do not have any reads for that event
 ```

 ## Output